Idiom

-An idiom is a phrase or expression that typically presents a figurative, non-literal meaning attached to the phrase; but some phrases become figurative idioms while retaining the literal meaning of the phrase.
-Categorized as formulaic language, an idiom's figurative meaning is different from the literal meaning.
-Idioms occur frequently in all languages; in English alone there are an estimated twenty-five million idiomatic expressions.
+An idiom is a phrase or expression that largely or exclusively carries a figurative or non-literal meaning, rather than making any literal sense.
+Categorized as formulaic language, an idiomatic expression's meaning is different from the literal meanings of each word inside it.

+Idioms occur frequently in all languages.
+In English alone there are an estimated twenty-five thousand idiomatic expressions.
+Some well known idioms in English are "spill the beans" (meaning "reveal secret information"), "it's raining cats and dogs" (meaning "it's raining intensely"), and "break a leg" (meaning "good luck").

 Derivations

-Many idiomatic expressions were meant literally in their original use, but sometimes the attribution of the literal meaning changed and the phrase itself grew away from its original roots—typically leading to a folk etymology.
+Many idiomatic expressions were meant literally in their original use, but occasionally the attribution of the literal meaning changed and the phrase itself grew away from its original roots—typically leading to a folk etymology.
 For instance, the phrase "spill the beans" (meaning to reveal a secret) is first attested in 1919, but has been said to originate from an ancient method of voting by depositing beans in jars, which could be spilled, prematurely revealing the results.

 Other idioms are deliberately figurative.
-For example, "break a leg" is an ironic expression to wish a person good luck just prior to their giving a performance or presentation.
-It may have arisen from the superstition that one ought not utter the words "good luck" to an actor because it is believed that doing so will cause the opposite result.
+For example, break a leg is an expression commonly said to wish a person good luck just prior to their giving a performance or presentation, which apparently wishes injury on them.